jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (i) must be paid without further authority than this section; and (ii) must be paid from a Crown Bank Account; and (b) all borrowing expenses incurred under a public security may be incurred without further appropriation, and must be paid without further authority, than this section.
-(2) In this section and section 65E, public security does not include a guarantee or indemnity given under section 65ZD or the Crown Retail Deposit Guarantee Scheme Act 2009.
+(2) In this section and section 65E, public security does not include a guarantee or indemnity given under section 65ZD, the Crown Retail Deposit Guarantee Scheme Act 2009, or section 125I of the Weathertight Homes Resolution Services Act 2006.

 ### 65E Expenses in respect of securities
 (1) Any expenses incurred in connection with any of the following functions may be incurred without further appropriation, and must be paid without further authority, than this section: